mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

         - Home exits LED test
         - NOTE: Upon exiting, the LED test may overwrite changes you've previously made to RGB brightness, hue or saturation

+- Fn+Esc locks macOS and blanks screen

+- Fn+Delete takes full screenshot in macOS (CMD+Shift+3)

-- Fn+PGUP enters DFU mode for flashing (saves you from removing the space bar and unplugging cable)
+- Fn+PgUp enters DFU mode for flashing (saves you from removing the space bar and unplugging cable)

 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled with the following options: